What You Should See In George Town, Penang - Travelswithsun

 6. Visit A Museum

-Penang has a surprising number of wonderful museums showcasing Penang’s history and culture!
+Penang has a surprising number of wonderful museums showcasing the city’s history and culture!
 There’s even a museum that is dedicated to popular food (Wonderfood Museum)!

 Entrance Of Wonder Food Museum In Penang